 - Enter your order.
 Options are typically limit orders, rather than market orders, which means you enter the maximum you want to pay to buy the contract or the minimum you’ll sell it for.
 Your order is executed if somebody on the other side of the trade agrees to your contract’s terms.

 - Check up on your contract.
-If your order isn’t exercised, you may be able to update or cancel it without a fee.
+If your order isn’t exercised, you may be able to modify or cancel it for free.

 How much are option contracts worth?